The Complete Guide to Salmon: Salmon 101

 Increasingly, salmon farmers are adopting more sustainable practices.
 According to the Global Salmon Initiative, which represents about 50 percent of salmon farms worldwide, the use of antibiotics has been cut in half since 2012.
 Today, aquaculture farms are becoming more efficient, humane, and sustainable, producing clean, healthy salmon, and helping to preserve wild populations.

 The key to buying sustainably raised salmon is to make the same demands from aquaculture that we make on traditional, land-based agriculture.
-Start by educating yourself on where and how it was raised, looking at the current recommendations for farmed salmon from Seafood Watch.
+Start by educating yourself on where and how it was raised, looking at the current salmon recommendations from Seafood Watch.

 Ask your fishmonger (or server, if you’re ordering salmon at a restaurant):